Global Conflict Tracker

 Feisal Omar/Reuter

-Al-Shabaab in Somali remains one of al-Qaeda’s strongest and most successful affiliates.
+Al-Shabaab in Somalia remains one of al-Qaeda’s strongest and most successful affiliates.
 The terrorist organization continues to exploit the Somalian government’s limited state capacity and the country’s dire humanitarian crises to launch indiscriminate attacks against government forces, foreign peacekeepers, and civilians.
 Their goals are to destroy the Federal Government of Somalia (FGS), rid their country of foreign forces, and establish a “Greater Somalia,” joining all ethnic Somalis across East Africa under strict Islamic rule.
 A joint United Nations and African Union (AU) peacekeeping force, now known as the African Union Transitional Mission to Somalia (ATMIS), the United States, and several East African nations have been actively involved in combating al-Shabaab since it rose to prominence in the early 2000s.
 However, al-Shabaab has proven its resilience against numerous counterinsurgency campaigns, posing a threat to the stability of Somali and the region.

 Background